CS6440: Introduction to Health Informatics — Spring 2019

 We generally prefer to handle communication via Piazza to help with collaboration among the teaching team, but we understand Piazza is not ideal for having information “pushed” to you.
 We may contact you via a private Piazza post instead of an email, but if we do so, we will choose to send email notifications immediately, bypassing your individual settings, in order to ensure you’re alerted.

-Note that in three years as a Georgia Tech OMSCS instructor, I’ve encountered exactly one instance of a time-sensitive email; so, the 24-hour rule likely won’t ever be relevant.
+Note that in four years as a Georgia Tech OMSCS instructor, I’ve encountered exactly one instance of a time-sensitive email; so, the 24-hour rule likely won’t ever be relevant.
 As with other things, however, we believe it’s better to be clear at the beginning rather than write policies later.

 Note that this means you won’t be responsible for knowing information communicated in several other methods we’ll be using.
 You aren’t responsible for knowing anything posted to Piazza that isn’t linked from an official announcement.
 You aren’t responsible for anything said in Slack, or other third-party sites we may sometimes use to communicate with students.
 You don’t need to worry about missing critical information so long as you keep up with your email and understand the documents on this web site.